Biomaker/01_A-cell-free-sensor-for-arsenic-in-drinking-water./README.md

 <img src="https://github.com/BioMakers/01_A-cell-free-sensor-for-arsenic-in-drinking-water./blob/master/Synthetic%20Biology%20System.png" width="400">

 ## Electrochemistry
 The arsenic sensor is based on the same principles and electrochemical readout as well-established glucose sensors but applied in reverse to detect GOx concentrations.

-As such, such a system was adapted to a glucose oxidase sensor with fixed quantities of glucose and varied glucose oxidase.
+Such a system was adapted to a glucose oxidase sensor with fixed quantities of glucose and varied glucose oxidase.
 Different detection methods were trialled, interference tests were then undertaken with cell free extract, iron (III), arsenic and Nepal well water and lastly improvements in terms of limit of detection and sample volume were investigated.

 The figure below summarises the different trailed techniques for detection of the GOx enzyme.